 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

 Questions on this page

-The treatment of an individual with Swyer syndrome may depend upon the specific characteristics that an affected individual has.
-Some individuals require surgery to repair the external genitalia and to create and/or enlarge the vagina.
-Hormone replacement therapy (HRT) is typically required from puberty onward and usually includes estrogen and progesterone.
-In addition to helping with normal development of secondary sexual characteristics, HRT can also help prevent bone loss and thinning (osteoporosis) later during life.
-Abdominal dysgenetic gonads (testes or ovaries with abnormal development) are at increased risk for gonadal tumors and should be surgically removed.
-Specifically, streak gonads and dysgenetic gonads are at increased risk for gonadoblastoma and should be surgically removed.
+The treatment of a person with Swyer syndrome may depend on the specific characteristics that each person has.
+Some people need surgery to repair the external genitalia and to create and/or enlarge the vagina.
+Hormone replacement therapy (HRT) is typically needed from puberty onward and usually includes estrogen and progesterone.
+In addition to helping with normal development of secondary sexual characteristics, HRT can help prevent bone loss and thinning (osteoporosis) later in life.
+Abdominal dysgenetic gonads (testes or ovaries with abnormal development) or streak gonads, which are common in people with Swyer syndrome, are at increased risk for gonadal tumors such as gonadoblastoma and should be surgically removed.
 Although women with Swyer syndrome are infertile, they may become pregnant and carry to term through egg donation.

 It is typically recommended that individuals with streak gonads have them surgically removed.
 Individuals with streak gonads are at an increased risk for gonadal tumors.

 - Harry Ostrer.
 46,XY Disorder of Sex Development and 46,XY Complete Gonadal Dysgenesis.
 GeneReviews.
 September 15, 2009; http://www.ncbi.nlm.nih.gov/books/NBK1547/.
 Accessed 3/30/2012.